isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/compliance-servicedesc.md

 ## <a name="feature-availability"></a>Disponibilidade de recursos

-Para exibir a disponibilidade de recursos nos planos do Office 365, confira [Descrição do serviço da plataforma do office 365](office-365-platform-service-description.md).
+Para exibir a disponibilidade de recursos nos planos do Office 365, confira [Descrição do serviço de plataforma do Microsoft 365 e do office 365](office-365-platform-service-description.md).